notesofcliff/delve/src/home/doc/admin/Monitoring_and_Maintenance.md

 ## Monitoring System Health
 Monitoring the health of your Flashlight instance involves keeping an eye on system resources, application logs, and performance metrics.
 Here are some key areas to monitor:

 - **System Resources**: Monitor CPU, memory, and disk usage to ensure the system has enough resources to handle the workload.
+Also look for oportunities to streamline certain data flows to improve resource usage.
 - **Application Logs**: Regularly check application logs for errors, warnings, and other important messages.
 Logs can be found in the `log` directory.
 - **Performance Metrics**: Monitor response times, request rates, and other performance metrics to identify potential bottlenecks and optimize performance.
 The logging system can be fine-tuned to gain insights into these metrics without allowing the logs to become overly verbose.